rust-lang/std-dev-guide/src/feature-lifecycle/stabilization.md

 ## Before writing a PR to stabilize a feature

 Check to see if a FCP has completed first.
-If not, either ping `@rust-lang/libs-api` or leave a comment asking about the status of the feature.
+If not, leave a comment in the tracking issue asking about the status of the feature.
+If you are a member of the rust-lang GitHub organization, ping `@rust-lang/libs-api` in the comment.

 This will save you from opening a stabilization PR and having it need regular rebasing while the FCP process runs its course.